defi-cut-a-knife/cut-a-knife-service/docs/project_profit_designed.md

 ## project profit designed
 1. User activity statistics.
-The front-end interface can display a small advertisement when generating various prompt boxes for users, obtain advertising revenue.
-Or showcase online products for sales promotion
+The front-end interface can display a small advertisement and generate advertising revenue when generating various prompt boxes for users.
+Or showcase online products for promotion.
+Brand owners must purchase platform tokens before the platform can promote them
-2. By pledging a certain amount of mainstream tokens and obtaining a certain amount of contract tokens, one can become a project maintainer
+2. By pledging at least 10 Ethereum coins and obtaining 1000 times the corresponding contract tokens, one can become a project maintainer.
+Project maintainers enjoy contract tokens and Ethereum owned in the contract
-3. Every time a successfully distributed red envelope is generated, 10% of the token corresponding to the red envelope amount will flow into the contract account
-4. The contract account initially has a certain amount of tokens
+3. The interval between each coinage is 30 days, and only 200000 coins are allowed to be minted at a time, 100000 for airdrops, 100000 for investment promotion